-This course sheds light on student's understandings of business optimizations.
-The course covers many practical applications of optimization models as well as a systematic framework that illuminates the common structures found in many successful models.
-With focused coverage on linear programming, nonlinear programming, integer programming, and heuristic programming.
+This course sheds light on students' understanding of business optimizations.
+The course covers many practical applications of optimization models and a systematic framework that illuminates the common structures found in many successful models with focused coverage on linear programming, nonlinear programming, integer programming, and heuristic programming.